Orlando Drug Possession Lawyers

-Drug possession is one of the most common drug crime charges in Florida and around the United States.
+Drug possession is one of the most common drug crime charges in Florida and nationwide.
 Drug possession covers a wide range of charges, including misdemeanors and felonies.
-Both federal law and state law prohibit the possession of a controlled substance, including illegal drugs and prescription medications.
+Both federal law and state law prohibit the possession of certain controlled substances, under specific circumstances, both illegal drugs and prescription medications.

-If you are facing misdemeanor drug possession charges, hiring an experienced drug possession lawyer is the best way to protect your future and your freedom.
-Although misdemeanor charges are typically less severe than felony charges, you could still face probation, fines, and even jail time.
-Our team of criminal defense attorneys has years of experience defending clients from various drug charges, and we are confident we can help you.
+If you are facing misdemeanor drug possession charges, hiring an experienced drug possession lawyer in Orlando is the best way to protect your future and your freedom.
+Although misdemeanor charges are less severe than felony charges, you could still be subjected to probation, fines, and jail time.
+Our team of criminal defense attorneys has years of experience defending clients from various drug charges, and we are confident we have the legal skills you need on your side.

 Please don’t hesitate to reach out to our team today.
 Contact our law office for a free consultation by calling 407-743-8430.

-Drug possession charges are typically assigned to offenders who are found with an excess of drugs on their person or within their possession.
+Drug possession charges are typically assigned to offenders who are found with an excess of drugs in their possession.
 Drug possession is different from possession with the intent to sell or distribute.
 The intent to sell or distribute is often added onto charges when offenders possess a large amount of drugs that are considered too much for personal use.

-To secure a drug possession conviction, the prosecution must prove three elements of the crime.
+The prosecution must prove three elements of the crime to secure a drug possession conviction.
 They must establish the illegal nature of the controlled substances, your knowledge of the drug, and your control of the drug.
 Control refers to having ownership of the drug or its location.

 For instance, if you are found with drugs locked in your work locker, you can be charged with drug possession even though the drugs were not on your person.
 Because you are the only person with reasonable access to this location, you have “control” over the illegal substances.